In this section:

 Historically, Custom Actions were often created in order to specify required delays to actions.
 From 2020.3 release, Environment Manager introduced a Delay tab built in to the Actions dialogs negating the need for a custom action.

 Actions with invalid scripts return a fail and any child actions do not run.
-Prior to Environment Manager 8.1 custom actions passed whether the script was valid or not.

 Separate auditing events are created for successful and unsuccessful actions, these can be viewed through the Auditing button in the Manage ribbon.